StanfordSpezi/Spezi/Sources/Spezi/Spezi.docc/Initial Setup.md

 Use ``Configuration/init(_:)`` to use default empty standard instance only conforming to ``Standard`` if you do not use any ``Module`` requiring custom protocol conformances.

-The following example demonstrates the usage of an `ExampleStandard` standard and the reusable Spezi module `SpeziHealthKit`
+The following example demonstrates the usage of an `ExampleStandard` standard and the reusable Spezi module `SpeziHealthKit`.
 ```swift
 import HealthKit
 import Spezi